wesleyheron/URI-CSharp-Solutions/README.md

 This is a repository with my solutions for problems from URI Online Judge.
-All of them are in C#
+All of them are in C#.